inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 invenio index update rdmrecords-records-record-v5.0.0
 ```

-CAVEAT: this is not working because of an permission problem in
+CAVEAT: this is not working because of a permission problem in
 [invenio-search](https://github.com/inveniosoftware/invenio-search/blob/d8b23ecf48f63d8d313f90fd4618a480e15fbd7b/invenio_search/ext.py#L448).
-The only way to solve it is to destroy the index and reinit and
+The only way to solve it is to destroy the index and reinit and rebuild it from
-rebuild it from scratch.
-Yes the statistics will be only in the stored only in
+scratch.
+Yes the statistics will be only stored in the index but the statistic
-the index but the statistic indices are created by templates and therefore not
+indices are created by templates and therefore not affected by `invenio index
-affected by `invenio index destroy --yes-i-know`.
-The statistic indices will
+destroy --yes-i-know`.
+The statistic indices will remain in the list of indices
-remain in the list of indices and are totally functional also after a reinit.
+and are totally functional also after a reinit.

 ### Data migration